Ravik0070/AccessoryEmpoium/README.md

 ## A fully functional project created with MERN stack showing how to create an E-commerce website along with payment integration!
 This project is shows how to create a MERN stack project, where React is used for the client side i.e. UI , for the backent Node & Express API is used along with the JWT authentication for login/register.
 Mongo is used as database (Atlas mongo{web version}).
 ### Following are the points covered in this project
-+ Create an UI for frnt-end using styled-components, JSX, With REACT.
++ Create an UI for front-end using styled-components, JSX, With REACT.
 + How to use hooks.
 + How to do API integration.
 + Basic use of ReduxToolKit, persist data.